Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City maintains a Development Summary of projects that have been applied, approved, and completed.
 The most current Development Summary can be viewed on the in the Planning webpage.

 You may report 24/7 by using the Recycle Coach app (available in the Apple Store and Google Play).
 Recycle Coach can use the GPS location of your phone to pinpoint the location of the issue.
-You may also call Maintenance at 661-267-5338, or report using the online forms.
+You may also call Maintenance at 661-267-5338, report using the online forms, or text a short description, such as graffiti, to 661-780-PALM (7256).

 You can download the Recycle Coach app for the trash and street sweeping service days for your street.
 You can also find out by visiting the Environmental and Technology webpage.